taikedz-mt/babelfish/README.md

 **Note** - this should only be used when providing translations for items whose content is set by players dynamically, for example signs, books, etc.

-For text that is provided by mods within the code, please use [inttlib](https://github.com/minetest-mods/intllib) instead.
+For hardcoded text that is provided by mods, please use [inttlib](https://github.com/minetest-mods/intllib) instead.

 ## Adding engines